 - enumerate the core concepts of the

 - structure a script in a way such that code is reusable in other scripts

-- extract information from a file using regular expressions and the standard UNIX tools
+- extract information from a file using regular expressions and standard UNIX tools

 - name advantages and disadvantages of tools like

-cut..., and give examples for situations in which one is more suitable than the others.
+cut..., and give examples for situations in which one is more suitable than the other.

 - navigate through your files from the terminal.

 - create or delete files or folders from the terminal.

 - run programs from the terminal (like some "one-liners").

 - edit files using a common graphical (or command-line) text editor